Travel to Syria; How We Did it

-Can you travel to Syria in 2019?
-The answer is yes, it just takes a bit of planning in advance (or even better, come with me – next trip in July 2020!
+Is it safe to travel to Syria?
+Can you travel to Syria?
+The answer is yes, it just takes a bit of planning in advance (or even better, come with me on my next trip!
 Email me for more details).
 I visited Syria for the 2nd, and 3rd times in October and November of 2019, the first time since the war.
 And I took a group each time, the 2nd group even included my mum, and it was an eye-opening experience.

 Since the civil war, since ISIS, since the US, Russia, Turkey, the Kurds and everyone else who had an interested party in the region came face to face, tourism has reduced to almost zero.
 Almost all the hotels, all the restaurants, all the guides all closed down their businesses.
 And understandably so when faced with the awful reality of their once-peaceful country.
 And so 2019 came.
 Is everything perfect in Syria?
 Far from it.
 But the green shoots of tourism are beginning to emerge once more.
 And so I wanted to be part of that.
 I put together an itinerary for Lebanon and Syria, whacked it on my blog, and WOW.
 A LOT of people want to visit Syria, that’s great!
 So we did it.